kwg/sage-method/core/workflows/department-meeting/steps/step-02-discussion-orchestration.md

 For each user message or topic:

 **Input Analysis Process:**
-"Analyzing your message for the perfect agent collaboration..."
+"Analyzing your topic for the best expertise match..."

 **Analysis Criteria:**